WR250R 4000-km review

 A RAM mount and wire for my Montana got hardwired in (left) to guarantee a reliable, clip-on connection, and some 12-volt and USB plugs got added to the cross-bar (right).
 Got no actual use for them but handy to have.
 There’s also a DIN plug tucked in by the seat base to power a heated jacket and the tyre pump.

 I’m going to be trying out some new Kriega Overlander-S panniers – OS32 – which mount and strap on quite cleverly to an HDPE platform that’s clamped to the rack.
-I’ll do a fuller review of the system once on a road a couple of weeks, but as you can see, the volume means to large tailpack is needed, even with basic camping gear.
+I’ll do a fuller review of the system once on a road a couple of weeks, but as you can see, the volume means a large tailpack isn’t needed, even with basic camping gear.
 I find that makes swinging a leg over the high saddle easier and a less cluttered look.

 My trusty old Barkbuster Storms are getting what must be their fifth fitting on the WR.
 Whatever came with the bike was all plastic and not really up to the job.
 And before I’d even loaded the bike to head back to London, the Barks saved the day when a gust from Storm Doris (right) blew the WR over.